Our Community

 The Bush School campus extends beyond the urban landscape of Seattle across the Cascade mountains to The Bush School Methow Campus.
 In the fall of 2016, the school acquired a twenty-acre campus and educational facility in Mazama, Washington.
 This campus, located in the region known as the Methow Valley, provides students, faculty, and staff with immersive experiences that highlight the interdependence between community, environment, and self.

 The campus consists of forested valley floor that stretches to the Methow River.
-The surrounding communities in Okanogan County offers rich history, ecology, and partnerships for student learning and service.
+The surrounding communities in Okanogan County offer rich history, ecology, and partnerships for student learning and service.

 Percy L. Abram, Ph.D., Head of School